The Tale of Từ Thức Marrying a Goddess: In Truyền kỳ mạn lục

 The best-known variation of the story, the Tale of Từ Thức Marrying a Goddess is the ninth story of Nguyễn Dữ's Truyền kỳ mạn lục collection, published in the second volume.

-In the era of Quang Thái in the Trần dynasty, in Hóa Châu Province, Từ Thức is the head official of Du Tiên District.
-In the neighboring district, there is a famous pagoda with a peony tree that attracts a lot of visitors whenever it blooms.
-One day, a girl accidentally breaks one branch of the tree, and Từ Thức helps her pay.
-As a nonchalant, carefree man who loves drinking and sightseeing, he often neglects his duty and eventually resigns to travel the country.
+In the era of Quang Thái in the Trần dynasty, Từ Thức is the head official of Du Tiên District in Hóa Châu Province.
+In a neighboring district, there is a famous pagoda with a peony tree that attracts many visitors whenever it blooms.
+One day, a girl accidentally breaks one branch of the tree, and Từ Thức helps her pay for it.
+As a carefree man who loves drinking and sightseeing, he often neglects his duty and eventually resigns to travel the country.
 One day, he enters a cave and arrives at a godly realm called Phù Lai Mountain.
 A goddess appears and marries him to her daughter Giáng Hương, who was the girl Từ Thức helped before.
-After one year in the godly realm, he starts to miss his home, so he asks his wife to let him go back to say goodbye to his relatives and friends.
+After spending a year in the godly realm, he begins to miss his home, so he asks his wife to let him go back to say goodbye to his relatives and friends.
 His wife hesitantly has a cloud car transport him back to the mortal world and gives him a letter.
-Upon arrival, Từ Thức discovers that eighty years have since passed and it is the era of Diên Ninh in the Lê dynasty now.
+Upon arrival, Từ Thức discovers that eighty years have passed and it is the era of Diên Ninh in the Lê dynasty now.
 The cloud car turns into a bird and flies away, while his wife's letter turns out to be a farewell.
 Now homeless and without the means to return to the godly realm, Từ Thức wanders into Hoàng Sơn mountain and disappears.